anvit1618/TeToAI_Interviewer/README.md

 [Click here for the datasets](https://drive.google.com/drive/folders/1MfXn-GFqrw1LRZ1Y3bEZXoJbu8iQIAEN?usp=sharing) You can access all the datasets here..
 Cheers !!

+<h2>Future Goals</h2><br>
+<p>So what the future expects from us is that we will be also adding text analysis as well as audio analysis for much better analaysis of the candidate.
+We can build another window for the text analysis wherein the the interviewer can directly ask a question and the candidate may answer it within a time period.</p>

 <h3> 🤝🏻 Connect with Team Pi </h3>
 <p>